 For example, each of these stones below are graded by the GIA as H color, and SI 2 clarity.
 When viewed under high powered magnification, you can see the clarity difference.
-The image on the left has many inclusions and an overall cloudier appearance, while the image on the right is free of noticeable inclusions and shines brighter.
-Though these two stones received the same GIA grading report, only the one on the right will meet Clif’s approval to be a Fink’s Diamond.
+The image on the right has many inclusions and an overall cloudier appearance, while the image on the left is free of noticeable inclusions and shines brighter.
+Though these two stones received the same GIA grading report, only the one on the left will meet Clif’s approval to be a Fink’s Diamond.
 This will help you understand why buying from an established and reputable jeweler is so important.

 Diamonds come in many colors, and even the slightest variance can make all the difference in quality and price.
 Fink’s Jewelers only offers stones in our Superior Quality® color range, which are the highest grades as determined by the Gemological Institute of America and our Certified Gemologist, Clif.

 Very few things in nature are perfect, and diamonds are no exception.
 Most every diamond has tiny interior characteristics called inclusions.
 Some may have exterior characteristics on the surface called blemishes.
 Many of these exterior characteristics can be detrimental to the durability of the diamond and these will be rejected by Fink’s.
 Most other jewelers will sell these as “value-priced” diamonds.
-Using the GIA clarity grading scale below, you’ll see we only offer diamonds that have no inclusions obviously visible to the naked eye.
+Using the GIA clarity grading scale below, you’ll see we only offer diamonds that have no inclusions obviously visible to the naked eye (SI2 or better for engagement rings and I1 or better for diamond stud earrings).
 This ensures every Fink’s Diamond meets our Superior Quality® standards.

 The cut of a diamond is a true artform and one that skilled craftsmen take years to prefect.
 Not to be confused with the shape of the diamond, the cut is extremely important and makes all the difference in how much it performs and sparkles.
 A well-cut stone captures and reflects light brilliantly, while a poorly cut stone can look flat and lifeless.
 Every Fink’s Diamond is examined closely for perfectly cut proportions and symmetry to meet our Superior Cut® standards.
 It’s why our diamonds sparkle brighter than any others.